hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * Add support for local variables by maintaining a stack of local variables wrt function calls.
 This also allows recursion, obviously limited by available memory.

-  * TODO: add support for writing into a local variable, as part of operations other than setlocal
+  * add support for writing into a local variable, as part of operations other than setlocal

   * allow them to be used in arithmatic operations, as source data

 DataType enum renamed to DataKind and inturn Variable or FuncArg rather than Global or FuncArg.

+Switch to a new proper minimal Variant data type and Var's built on top of these Variants.
+There is no longer seperate hashmaps wrt different basic data types.
+Now there is a single hashmap for global vars and another (rather a stack of those) wrt local vars.
+The dest operands are also DataM's.
+The local var's can be specified to be of a specific type.

+* The overall flow is simplified and cleaned up as part of these and related changes.

 TODO